jg-eno/jg-eno/README.md

 - 💞️ I'm looking to collaborate on **IntelliSum**
 - 📫 How to reach me: **[jglenenosh@gmail.com](mailto:jglenenosh@gmail.com)**
 - 😄 Pronouns: **He/Him**
-- ⚡ Fun fact: Still Thinking !!!
+- ⚡ Fun fact: It's not that AI is gonna replace humans.
+It's humans with AI are gonna replace humans without AI !!!

 <div align="center">
   <a>